The Phantom of the Opera (miniseries): Plot

 The Phantom of the Opera is a disfigured musician named Erik who lives below the Opéra Garnier in Paris.
 He has a large part in managing each performance until his friend Gerard Carriere is dismissed.
 The new manager Choleti refuses to listen to warnings about the "ghost" who haunts the opera house, even when the wardrobe man goes into the depths of the opera house and is killed.

 Christine Daaé comes to the Paris Opera House to receive voice lessons; however she is dismissed by Choleti's wife, Carlotta, to working in the costume department.
 The doorman lets Christine stay in a storage room in the Opera House.
 Upon hearing her sing, the Phantom is entranced by her voice.
 He offers to be her teacher, but must remain anonymous; that is why he wears a mask.
 They begin lessons, and the Phantom falls deeper in love with her.

 Erik begins a campaign of humiliation against Carlotta, sabotaging her performances.
 With Erik's encouragement, Christine earns a singing contract.
 The Comte de Chagny realizes Christine was his childhood sweetheart.
 Erik witnesses them together and stays up all night in the rehearsal room.

 Finding out Christine has been living in the Opera, Carlotta blackmails Christine into telling her about her vocal coach.
 When Carlotta informs her husband that Christine's teacher is the Phantom, Choleti gives Christine the female lead of the opera Faust; he is working with the police to capture the Phantom.
-Carlotta gives Christine a drink that weakens her voice during the performance.
+Out of jealousy Carlotta gives Christine a drink that weakens her voice during the performance.
 The audience boos and Erik is enraged.
 He cuts through the ropes holding the chandelier and drops it on the audience, then abducts Christine to his underground lair.

 The Phantom discovers Carlotta was behind Christine's voice problems and dumps rats on her, driving her insane.
 Carriere pleads with him to let Christine go, but Erik refuses.
 He insists that the world above is not fit for her and believes that in time she will love him.
 Carriere goes to Christine and urges her to get out.
 He tells her the story of Erik's past and of Erik's mother, a great singer named Belladova to whom she bears a resemblance.
 Belladova gave birth to him below the opera house, and Erik has lived there his entire life.
 Christine refuses to leave without talking to Erik.